 Follicle stimulating hormone (FSH): Stimulates the growth of eggs during your menstrual cycle.
 As a women ages and the number of eggs declines, FSH levels increase.
 Increased FSH levels (blood test drawn on day 3 of the menstrual cycle), can indicate that you may have diminished ovarian reserve.
 When a woman does not get her menses and the levels of FSH are very low, this may be due to a problem with the function of the pituitary gland.

 Luteinizing hormone (LH): This hormone tells the ovaries to release a mature egg.
 This process is called ovulation.
-High levels of LH could be a sign of a pituitary disorder or polycystic ovary syndrome (PCOS) Low levels of LH may be a sign of a pituitary disorder or a hypothalamic problem and can be observed in women with an eating disorder, over-exercising, or high stress levels.
+High levels of LH could be a sign of a pituitary disorder or polycystic ovary syndrome (PCOS).
+Low levels of LH may be a sign of a pituitary disorder or a hypothalamic problem and can be observed in women with an eating disorder, over-exercising, or high stress levels.

 Gonadotropin releasing hormone (GnRH): Produced by the hypothalamus in the brain and signals the pituitary gland to produce FSH and LH.

 Anti-Mullerian Hormone (AMH): This hormone is the most sensitive hormone marker of fertility potential.
 It is produced by the granulosa cells which surround and support the early developing eggs in the ovaries.
 Over a lifetime, as the number of eggs decreases, the granulosa cells decrease and AMH levels decrease.
 In combination with an antral follicle ultrasound, it provides a reasonable estimate of ovarian reserve (number of eggs).
-The AMH level also predicts the response of the ovaries to injectable fertility medications and will assist your physician in customizing your treatment protocol for IVF.
+The AMH level also predicts the response of the ovaries to injectable fertility medications and will assist your physician in customizing your treatment protocol for in vitro fertilization (IVF).

 Hormones and Fertility Treatment